Koi Varieties and Breeds

 Classic

-Perhaps the most elegant koi variety โ€” a pure white body with a single circular red spot on the head, reminiscent of the Japanese crane and the Japanese flag.
-Any variety of koi with this single head spot pattern can be called Tancho (Tancho Kohaku, Tancho Sanke, etc.).
+Perhaps the most elegant koi variety โ€” a pure white body with a single circular red spot on the head, reminiscent of the Japanese crane.
 The spot should be perfectly circular, centered on the head, and vivid red.
 Tancho command premium prices when the spot is ideal.

 โœจ